benjystanton/benjystanton.github.io/_posts/2013-03-02-crafting-animation-on-the-web-an-introduction.md

 ---
+layout: post
 title: Crafting Animation on the Web (an Introduction)
-author: benjystanton
-layout: post
-permalink: /blog/crafting-animation-on-the-web-an-introduction/
+date: 2013-03-02 20:51:00
-categories:
+categories: design animation
-  - Animation
-  - Design
 ---

 I&#8217;m going to be speaking about animation on the web at Port80 in May.
 In short, I&#8217;m hoping to answer the following questions&#8230;

 <!--more-->